ms/buildtogether.tech/src/security/index.md

 ### I know how to do that

-Writing passwords down and keeping them in your wallet is not necessarily a bad practice---it depends on who is doing it.
+Writing passwords down and keeping them in your wallet is not necessarily a bad practice—it depends on who is doing it.
 For example, an elderly person who finds tech confusing might well choose simple, easy-to-guess passwords for their accounts if they have to be remembered.
 On the other hand, they have a lifetime of practice keeping track of bits of paper, and will probably notice if their